betaflight/betaflight.com/docs/wiki/tuning/4-3-Tuning-Notes.md

 - be sure your capacitor is big
 - sometimes the gyro chip isn't working properly, and some ESCs just don't play nice, if all else fails, try changing these parts from a quad that does fly perfectly.
 - use a jitter reduction factor of 10-12.
 To test if feed-forward is making it worse, do a test flight with feedforward at zero.
 If there is no change, feed-forward isn't the problem, and can be used at normal settings.
-- high level RC smoothing (auto smoothing of 90 or higher) will attenuate the erratic behaviour of old gimbals or 'thumb shake'.
+- high level RC smoothing (auto smoothing of 90 or higher) will attenuate the erratic behavior of old gimbals or 'thumb shake'.
 To test whether your RC link is the problem, temporarily set a wide deadband.
 We don't recommend deadband much, but a high deadband test will eliminate all random noise on the RC link, when sticks are centered.
 If that makes no difference, your RC link isn't the cause of the problem.
 - use very soft mounting for the camera.

 ### Zero throttle instability